 Recipients of CalFresh assistance can use their benefits to buy fresh fruits and vegetables at many local farmers’ markets thanks to Alchemist CDC!
 This program increases equitable access at farmers’ markets by setting up booths which run an EBT machine and scrip system, enabling CalFresh recipients to buy fresh, healthy, local produce.
 CalFresh (previously known as Food Stamps) provides qualifying lower income individuals financial assistance in purchasing food for themselves and their families.
 In addition, Alchemist CDC distributes nutrition information and healthy recipes and develops multi-lingual promotions to encourage consumption of fresh, local produce and foster better eating habits among local CalFresh users.
 This program also adds to local farmers’ direct sales and stimulates attendance at farmers’ markets, enhancing the local economy.

-Alchemist CDC, along with Sacramento Food Bank and Family Services, Grace Presbyterian Church and our wonderful volunteers and interns, facilitate CalFresh processing at 13 Certified Farmers’ Markets in Sacramento.
+Alchemist CDC, along with Public Health Institute, Grace Presbyterian Church and our wonderful volunteers and interns, facilitate CalFresh processing at 12 Certified Farmers’ Markets in the Sacramento region.